- Clerk Name: Rob Leonard

 She has particular interest and expertise in the following:

-- Allegations of child death, catastrophic brain injury and NAHI (non accidental head injuries / shaken baby allegations)
+- Allegations of child death and catastrophic brain injury

 - Extremely serious physical injury, including poisoning, bites, burns and lesions